 Rose considered that for a moment before grinning back.
 “Sure,” she said.
 “It’s not like I have anything better to do.”
 James laughed as she ducked back inside her new cubicle.
 “I’m heading out, okay?”

 Victoire looked up from the map she and Dedworth were examining.
 “Night,” she said.
 “Tell James congratulations.”

 James poked his head inside.
 “Thank you,” he said cheerfully.
 “I’m very pleased with myself.”

 “I bet you are.”
 Victoire glanced back down at the map.
 “Have fun.”

 Rose slipped on her jacket as she and James hurried down the hallway.
 “Let’s stop and see if Al is around,” James suggested.
 Rose was more than happy to oblige, but by the time they got to the Auror floor, Albus was gone.
 Given that Bridget was gone, too, they decided that it probably wasn’t worth the effort to track him down.

 “Nah.”
 He clinked his glass to hers.
-“You’ll find a whole nest of erklings, and the missing mum alive and hiding in a tree.”
+“You’ll be out there getting wounded with the best of us in no time.”
 She rolled her eyes, and he smiled at her.
 “Want another?
 My treat.”

 “Wasn’t I treating you?”

 James shrugged.
 “You’re my ickle baby cousin.
 It’s no problem.
 Do you want one?”